T145/magistics/README.md

 3. Create a new pull request

 ### Parameters
-All that I ask when making a new pull request is that none of the project's formatting be affected.
-Yes, I'm very hypocritical when outlining this, but the way that my IDE formats things is just what I prefer.
-Any other format tends to look disorganized, particularly when blended w/ other formats.
-Code isn't ment to just be functional; it's meant to look good too!
+All that I ask when making a new pull request is that none of the project's general formatting be affected.
+This is so that other formats do not conflict w/ what is existing, and avoids giant blocks of highlighted code in Git commits.
+Also, it's generally because it has a great appearance!
+Code isn't meant to just be functional; it's meant to look good too!